Starting A New Real Estate Website

 Using An Existing Domain

 If you have an existing website with a domain, that’s going to be your best domain—in most circumstances.
-Existing domains are more trustworthy than fresh domains because they are proven, and have history.
-This is particularly true of existing domains that were used well, providing users with rich, valuable content.
+Existing domains are more trustworthy than fresh domains because they are known and have history.

 Choosing A New Domain